DoozyKiddo/doozykiddo.github.io/README.md

 I have developed a [basic mobile application](https://github.com/DoozyKiddo/Ponderal-Index-Calculator) that calculates the Ponderal Index of a person using the weight and height of the person as input.
 I mainly created this application to give myself more experience with Dart and Flutter.

-###
+### Messaging Application

-I have developed a [simple messaging application](https://github.com/DoozyKiddo/Messaging-Application) in Java that is capable of using a server and clients for both private messaging and group messaging.
+I have developed a [simple messaging application](https://github.com/DoozyKiddo/Messaging-Application) in Java that is capable of using a local server and clients for both private messaging and group messaging.
 The application features a command to check the list of users and a command to gracefully exit the application.

 ## Passions